Growing a Relational Food Economy in the Hudson Valley.

 Create a welcoming neighborhood gathering space

-Provide a cafe/deli featuring seasonal prepared foods, coffee drinks, and smoothies
+Provide a cafe/deli featuring seasonal prepared foods, coffee/tea drinks, and more

 Offer food accessibility programs